HaxeFoundation/HaxeManual/md/manual/introduction-what-is-haxe.md

 [Language Features](lf.md) describes some of the Haxe features in detail such as **pattern matching**, **string interpolation** and **dead code elimination**.
 This concludes the Haxe language reference.

-We continue with the Haxe compiler reference, which first handles the basics in [Compiler Reference](#) before getting into the advanced features in [Compiler Features](cr-features.md).
+We continue with the Haxe compiler reference, which first handles the basics in [Compiler Usage](#) before getting into the advanced features in [Compiler Features](cr-features.md).
 Finally, we will venture into the exciting land of **haxe macros** in [Macros](macro.md) to see how some common tasks can be greatly simplified.

 In the following chapter, [Standard Library](std.md), we explore important types and concepts from the Haxe Standard Library.
 We then learn about Haxe's package manager Haxelib in [Haxelib](haxelib.md).